biolprogramming/prog-syllabus/README.md

 I take academic integrity seriously.
 You are expected to reference sources appropriately in your written work.  **You are _absolutely expected_ to reference _any_ third party computer code that you include in your assignments.** You may reference sources in your writing using any method that you prefer (footnotes, Chicago-style, MLA-format), although I expect any referenced material to be paraphrased and cited appropriately.
 You may reference any computer code that you use using a URL link to the source of the code.

-If you need guidance relative to appropriately paraphrasing sources, please see http://saa.lsu.edu/about-paraphrasing.
-If you need guidance relative to appropriately citing sources, please see http://www.chicagomanualofstyle.org/tools_citationguide.html.
+If you need guidance relative to appropriately paraphrasing sources, please see [this link](http://saa.lsu.edu/about-paraphrasing).
+If you need guidance relative to appropriately citing sources, please see [this link](http://www.chicagomanualofstyle.org/tools_citationguide.html).
 If you have remaining questions or concerns, I am happy to help you during my office hours.

 You are expected to submit your own work for evaluation (or the work of your group, if a group assignment).